TomYuviler/OPPSLA/README.md

 ## Usage

-_TODO: Provide instructions on how to use the code, including input formats, example commands, and output descriptions._
 The following are examples of how to use OPPSLA to synthesize one/few pixel adversarial programs, and how to use these programs to attack the model.
 ### Synthesize program and use it to perform one pixel attack on CIFAR-10 VGG-16BN model, on all possible ten classes
 ```bash